MadManofEurope/KataGo/README.md

 - `config/analysis.cfg` is seeded by `scripts/native_install.sh` from `config/analysis.cfg.template`.
 Update it to suit your analysis requirements.
 - `models/latest.bin.gz` is managed by `scripts/01_get_model.sh`, which downloads a kata1 network if none exist, validates gzip integrity, and refreshes the symlink.
 Set `KATAGO_MODEL_URL` to override the default download URL.
+Use `CI_MOCK_MODEL=1` to generate a tiny placeholder network for CI or test environments.
 - Set `KATAGO_CONFIG` before starting the runner to override the default configuration path.

 ## Why extract the AppImage?